Hundred Acre Wood

 Outdoor Classroom

-This project is a partnership between Recreation Northwest and the City to create an outdoor classroom at the 18th Street entrance to the Hundred Acre Wood.
-Amenities will include native plant and invasive species identification signs displayed in the existing Native Plant Garden.
-On the north side of the trail, an amphitheater with public benches, a stone stage, and covered pavilion will be built winter/spring 2023.
+This project was a partnership between Recreation Northwest and the City to transform a former blackberry patch into an outdoor classroom at the 18th Street entrance to the Hundred Acre Wood.
+Amenities include native plant and invasive species identification signs for the existing Native Plant Garden, an amphitheater with benches, stone stage, and covered pavilion with access trails to and from the main Fairhaven Park and 18th Street trail connection.
+The classroom will provide the community with a dedicated space for outdoor learning activities and environmental education programs.

 Contacts